sora-xor/sora-docs/src/on-ramp.md

 ### Exchange your EUR to XOR

-Once the EUR is received and visible in your Hosted Wallet (received), you can exchange it for XOR under the Exchange tab.
+Once the EUR is received and visible in your Hosted Wallet, you can exchange it for XOR under the Exchange tab.

 1. Chose `Hosted Wallet` in the top left corner
 2. Click on `Exchange` in the menu on the left